EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ## Run the Run JupyterLab Container app

-In contrast to Run Batch Container, which runs a container on a back-end without human interaction when it is running, [Run JupyterLab Container](apps/jupyter-app.md) allows you to run a JupyterLab container on a back-end, which creates an interactive JupyterLab service you can use.
-Please be reassured that no Python knowledge is assumed or required!
+[Run JupyterLab Container](apps/jupyter-app.md) runs an interactive JupyterLab service, within a container, on a back-end.

 Click the 'Run JupyterLab Container' app on the Open OnDemand home page.